 - 1. Using students for preparation or dissemination of campaign materials; - 2.
 Distributing political materials; - 3.
 Distributing or otherwise seeking signatures on petitions of any kind; - 4.
-Posting political materials; and - Discussing political matters with students, in or out of the classroom, in other than circumstances appropriate to the employee's responsibilities to the students and where a legitimate pedagogical reason exists.
+Posting political materials; and - 5.
+Discussing political matters with students, in the classroom, in other than circumstances appropriate to the Frameworks and/or the curricular goals and objectives of the class.